CoinCircle/radian/README.md

 ```

 ## 🧩 Core Modules

+### Radian Token v2 (RAD) & Collector
+- RAD represents the total value locked in the protocol
+- Non-transferable between wallets (only for governance and to/from protocol contracts)
+- Collector aggregates all protocol fees and locked value
+- Backs the USDX stablecoin
+- Multi-token model converts RAD <-> RADX liquidity token 1:1 for exiting protocol

 ### Smart Wallet & Paymaster
 - **Account Abstraction**: Interact without managing private keys or gas